Serving size: United States

 The nutrition facts label is designed to give consumers important nutritional information about a product and allow comparisons with other food.
 The serving size indicates the amount of food for which the nutrition information is shown.
 RACCs were established by regulation in 1993 in response to the Nutrition Labeling and Education Act and were based on how much food people typically eat, balanced with desired portion size.
 Ice cream is the classic example where the RACC is 1/2 cup, but people more often consume more.

 From 1996 to 2016, there was an increase in the serving sizes of food.
 For example, in 2016 the average muffin in America is 130 grams, but 20 years before the serving size was 85 grams.
-Another example is a bagel, the diameter and calories have both doubled over the same 20 years.
+Another example is the bagel, for which the diameter and calories have both doubled over the same 20 years.
 Other foods that have doubled in calories include American staples of spaghetti with meatballs and cheeseburgers.
 Furthermore, a serving of French fries and a can of soda tripled their calories and serving size.
 Between 1960 and 2000, the size of bagels and muffins doubled.
-As food portions increased over time, “unit bias” has also increased.
+As food portions increased over time, "unit bias" has also increased.
 This means that people think that a portion size equals one serving size of a food or meal.
-This idea of “unit bias” is important in restaurants because customers often think that what they are being served is one serving of a food group or meal, but it may be way more than originally thought.
+This idea of "unit bias" is important in restaurants because customers often think that what they are being served is one serving of a food group or meal, but it may be way more than originally thought.

-The United States FDA recommends in their “2015-2020 Dietary Guidelines” that an American adult eating 2,000 calories a day should be consuming 2.5 cups of vegetables, 2 cups of fruit, 6 ounces of grain, 3 cups of dairy, 5.5 ounces of protein, and 27 grams of oils every day.
+The United States FDA recommends in their "2015-2020 Dietary Guidelines" that an American adult eating 2,000 calories a day should be consuming 2.5 cups of vegetables, 2 cups of fruit, 6 ounces of grain, 3 cups of dairy, 5.5 ounces of protein, and 27 grams of oils every day.